 The HTTP Request

 This is what starts it all.
-Within the three parts of the request you will find:
+In HTTP/1.x, the first part of the request is the request line.
+It contains three sub-components:

-The verb: In our case, we performed a GET request, which is a means of data retrieval.
-Many verbs exist and vary based on their usage.
+The method: In our case, we performed a GET request, which is a means of data retrieval.
+Many methods exist and vary based on their usage.
 For example, if we were trying to delete a document, we could send a DELETE request rather than a GET (given that the server has been configured to do so).
-POST, PATCH, PUT, and OPTIONS are some of the most commonly seen verbs, though others exist.
+POST, PATCH, PUT, and OPTIONS are some of the most commonly seen methods, though others exist.

 The HTTP version: This tells the server which version of the HTTP specification you would like to use for the request.